Examples of proper bike safety as well as instructions for registering your bike within the UA transportation system.

 Confirm that you are seen.
 Establish eye contact with motorists to ensure that they know you are on the road.
 Share the road in a polite and courteous manner.

 Avoid dodging between parked cars.
 Ride in a straight line at least three feet away from the curb to allow room for moving around road hazards.
 Watch for care entering from driveways.

 Look over your shoulder to check regularly and use a mirror to monitor traffic.
-Although bicycles have equal right to the road, be prepared to maneuver for safety.
+Although bicycles have an equal right to the road, be prepared to maneuver for safety.

-AS A PEDESTRIAN: Ride to the far crosswalk and walk across the street.
+As a pedestrian: Ride to the far crosswalk and walk across the street.

 Use a bike carrier, small backpack or saddlebags to transport packages.
 This secures your load and frees your hands for safe riding.

-Avoid being in a right turn-only lane if you plan to proceed straight through.
+Avoid being in a right-turn-only lane if you plan to proceed straight through.
 Move into the straight through lane early.
-In narrow lanes or slow traffic it may be safer to take the whole lane.
+In narrow lanes or slow traffic, it may be safer to take the whole lane.